na-na-hi/renget/archive/oaicards.md

 Good prompting skills is something that comes with time and an instruction bot is nothing but one very good prompt.

 If you've ever tangled with jailbreaking web GPT-3 with your own jailbreaks, you would know what I'm talking about.
 Actually go read the [Dan prompt](https://www.jailbreakchat.com/prompt/3d318387-903a-422c-8347-8e12768c14b5) now.
 Read this [new one](https://www.jailbreakchat.com/prompt/acccdb08-fea5-4996-973a-cada62fad1c8) as well.
 These prompts are bloated garbage but the instructions still get the work done of having multiple responses, without having access to `role=assistant` messages.

+One issue some people experience with simulator and non-character cards is the name of the card suddenly becomes a sentient creature and starts to respond in the RP.
+The reason for this is your main prompts are designed for roleplay.

+`You are {{char}}` turns to `You are Mongirl Clinic` which is bad because you don't want the AI to `Take on the role of {{a concept}}` or  `Write the next reply from {{a building}}`.

+A way to combat this is to provide prompts that make it clear that your {{char}} is not a person and the AI should not treat it as such.
+But that's messy and confusing for the AI.
+A better solution is to use a main prompt designed for non-character cards.
+What would such a prompt look like?
+Just don't use {{char}}.
+Simulator instruction prompts will vary from card to card, sometimes you want the AI to play the role of the different maids in a pocket dimension, other times it's the Mongirls seeking help.

+Unfortunately, the average user does not read your creator notes and will probably not use the prompts you provided on your chub page.
+There is, however, a new solution with cards v2.

+See the AI prompt override part in the [fields](https://rentry.org/oaicards#fields) section.

+Basically, you can use a placeholder text to override someone's main prompts and then write your real main prompts in the character description.
+Your frontend merges both together as the first system message anyway.

 ######W++